-Fuller Theological Seminary is organized into three schools: the School of Theology, School of Psychology and School of Intercultural Studies.
+Fuller Theological Seminary is organized into three schools: the School of Theology, School of Psychology & Marriage and Family Therapy, and School of Intercultural Studies.
 As a graduate-level institution of higher education, Fuller’s three schools offer master’s and doctoral degrees, as well as graduate-level certificate programs.
 Master’s degree programs may include classes from all three schools.

-At Fuller’s main campus in Pasadena, California, all degree programs are available.
-Most master’s-level programs are also offered at our regional campuses in Arizona and Texas.
-In addition, the Master of Divinity, Master of Arts in Global Leadership, Master of Arts in Theology and Ministry, Master of Arts in Theology, Master of Arts in Intercultural Studies, Doctor of Intercultural Studies, and Doctor of Ministry degrees are available in flexible formats, up to fully online.
+All degree programs can be completed at Fuller’s main campus in Pasadena, California.
+Select master’s-level programs are also offered at our regional campuses in Arizona and Texas.
+In addition, the Master of Divinity, Master of Arts in Global Leadership, Master of Arts in Theology and Ministry, Master of Arts in Theology, Master of Arts in Intercultural Studies, Doctor of Intercultural Studies, and Doctor of Ministry degrees are available in flexible formats and online.
 Certain degree programs are also offered in Korean and Spanish.

-The resident faculty of Fuller Theological Seminary is composed of men and women who are committed to the highest standards of teaching, research and writing in the various fields of theological, psychological and missiological study.
-Members of the seminary faculty have published more than 200 books, as well as numerous chapters or articles in books, periodicals and professional journals.
+The faculty of Fuller Theological Seminary are committed to the highest standards of teaching, research and writing in the various fields of theological, psychological and missiological study.
+Members of the seminary faculty have published hundreds of books, as well as numerous chapters or articles in books, periodicals and professional journals.
 Fuller professors serve as officers of professional societies and organizations and as editors of theological and professional journals and series.
 In addition to their teaching ministries at Fuller, they are actively involved in various kinds of ministry with churches.

-Fuller’s full-time faculty is supplemented each year by a number of highly-qualified visiting. affiliate, and adjunct faculty members, who enrich the curriculum of the three schools at the Pasadena campus, regional campuses, and online.
+Fuller’s full-time faculty is supplemented each year by a number of highly-qualified visiting, affiliate, and adjunct faculty members, who enrich the curriculum of the three schools.

-The David Allan Hubbard Library and Archives supports faculty and students in pursuit of intellectual, academic, and vocational success; it helps them find resources to better understand, discuss, and share their faith with the world.
-The Hubbard Library serves Fuller’s cultural context by providing information for a more accurate understanding of the role of religion, especially of Evangelical Christian traditions.
-The Hubbard Library develops partnerships with others seeking to preserve and disseminate theological, psychological, and missiological information around the world.
-In an increasingly globalized environment, the Hubbard Library also seeks to make available all of its resources to its constituents in formats that allow for full access.
-As such, the Library seeks to increase its electronic holdings in order to reach 1 million eBooks, through ownership and subscriptions, by the year 2025, while also bolstering its print holdings, thus establishing it as one of the leading global theological research libraries in the world.
+The David Allan Hubbard Library and Archives supports the Fuller Theological Seminary campus community in pursuit of intellectual, academic, and vocational successes by finding resources to better understand, discuss, and share their faith with the world.
+In an increasingly globalized environment, the Hubbard Library seeks to make digital resources available to its constituents in formats that allow for full access.
+As such, the Library seeks to increase its electronic holdings, while also bolstering its print holdings, thus establishing it as one of the leading global theological research libraries in the world.

-In addition to a diverse number of books and journals, in both print and digital form, the Hubbard Library also provides other resources such as databases (over 100), access to reference librarians, InterLibrary Loan, books by mail, access to libraries within the ATLA consortia, how-to videos, and much more!
-All of these resources, as well as the library catalog, can be accessed at https://library.fuller.edu.
+In addition to a diverse number of books and journals, in both print and digital form, the Hubbard Library also provides other resources and services such as databases, access to reference librarians, InterLibrary Loan, access to libraries within the ATLA consortia, how-to videos, and much more!
+More information, resources, and the library catalog, can be accessed at https://library.fuller.edu.

-Fuller Theological Seminary is fortunate to be able to bring to its campus from time to time as special lecturers men and women who have distinguished themselves by their scholarship and their service to the church.
+Fuller Theological Seminary is fortunate to be able to bring to its campus from time to time as special lecturers those who have distinguished themselves by their scholarship and their service to the church.

 Payton Lectures.
 In 1949 Fuller Theological Seminary instituted the Payton Lectures in memory of Dr. and Mrs. John E. Payton, parents of the late Mrs. Charles Fuller.
 The theme of the lectures falls within one of these areas: the uniqueness or confirmation of the historic Christian faith, the confutation of non-Christian or sub-Christian views, or the formulation of biblical doctrines.